vaionicle/vaionicle.github.io/posts/3D-Printers/Creality-3D v2.md

 ## Firmware

-Thanks to [Miguel Risco-Castillo (mriscoc)](https://github.com/mriscoc) we can download the latest version of marlin's code with the configuration of **Creality Ender 3 v2**
+Thanks to [Miguel Risco-Castillo (mriscoc)](https://github.com/mriscoc/Marlin_Ender3v2) we can download the latest version of marlin's code with the configuration of **Creality Ender 3 v2**

 [mriscoc Ender3v2 Releases](https://github.com/mriscoc/Marlin_Ender3v2/releases)
 [How to update](https://github.com/mriscoc/Marlin_Ender3v2/wiki/How-to-install-the-firmware)

 ## Available Hardware Upgrades

-In this section you will find any hardware upgrades that I install already.
+In this section you will find any hardware upgrades that **I have installed in my Ender3v2**.

 > **BL Touch**